Mana (series)

 In 2006 and 2007, four more games were released as part of the World of Mana subseries, an attempt by Square Enix to release games in a series over a variety of genres and consoles.
 These were Children of Mana (2006), an action-oriented dungeon crawler game for the Nintendo DS; Friends of Mana (2006), a Japan-only multiplayer role-playing game for mobile phones; Dawn of Mana (2006), a 3D action-adventure game for the PlayStation 2; and Heroes of Mana (2007), a real-time strategy game for the DS.
 Children was developed by Nex Entertainment and Heroes by Brownie Brown, founded by several developers of Legend, though Ishii oversaw development of all four games.

 Three more games have been released since the World of Mana subseries ended: Circle of Mana (2013), a Japan-only card battle game for the GREE mobile platform, Rise of Mana (2014), a Japan-only free-to-play action role-playing game for iOS, Android, and PlayStation Vita, and Adventures of Mana (2016), a 3D remake of Final Fantasy Adventure for the PlayStation Vita, iOS, and Android.
+In 2024, a new mainline installment in the series, titled Visions of Mana, was released.
 In addition to the games, four manga series and one novelization have been released in the Mana franchise.

-In August 2024, a new mainline installment in the series, titled Visions of Mana, was released.

 The Mana series reception has been very uneven, with early games rated significantly higher by critics than more recent titles.
 Secret of Mana has been regarded as one of the best 2D action role-playing games ever made, and its music has inspired several orchestral concerts, while the games from the World of Mana series have been rated considerably lower.
 By 2021, the series had sold over 8 million copies.